 The dough is also really sticky, too, so if you don’t give it to the time to chill a bit, it’s going stick all over your hands during the shaping process.

-Where can I get sprinkles like yours?
-Sprinkle Pop Shop has the cutest sprinkles, and they’re based out of Houston!
-(Hooray, Texas!)
+Sprinkle Pop Shop has the cutest sprinkles, and they’re based out of Houston.
 I ordered mine back in August, so they’ve got them in stock, still.
-Here are the blends I ordered:
+I ordered Pumpkin Confetti and Monster Mashup.

 - Store in an air-tight food storage container for up to a week.